The Murder (album): Promotion

 In mid-2016, it was announced that a new album on Majik Ninja Entertainment titled The Murder would be released soon.
 On December 10, 2016, it was announced that Boondox was signed to the label and his new album would be released in 2017.
 The same day, "PYEO (Peck Your Eyes Out)" was released as the first single along with an accompanying music video.
 On December 12, 2016, G-Mo Skee posted on his social media accounts that he was recording a verse for Boondox's new album.
 On December 30, 2016, at 7:00 pm EST, the official release date was announced via Boondox's official Facebook page.
 The release date is March 24, 2017, with pre-orders going up on February 3, 2017.
-It was also announced on December 30, 2016, that Boondox would be embarking on "The Murder Tour" in 2017 with supporting acts Blaze Ya Dead Homie and Lex "The Hex" Master.
+It was also announced on December 30, 2016, that Boondox would be embarking on "The Murder Tour" in 2017 with supporting acts Blaze Ya Dead Homie and Lex The Hex Master.
 On January 4, 2017, via their Facebook account Gorilla Voltage announced that they had just finished their verse for the album.

 On February 24, 2017, the second single titled "Bloodletting" was released via dreadcenteral.com.
-On March 9, 2017, the third single titled "Born in Fire" featuring Jamie Madrox, Bubba Sparxxx and Struggle Jennings was released via hiphopdx.com.
+On March 9, 2017, the third single titled "Born in Fire" featuring Jamie Madrox, Bubba Sparxxx and Struggle Jennings was released via HipHopDX.

 Singles/music videos

 On December 10, 2016, the first single for the song "PYEO (Peck Your Eyes Out)" was released, and was accompanied by a music video.

 On February 24, 2017, the second single titled "Bloodletting" was released and was accompanied by a music video.

 On March 9, 2017, via HipHopDX, the single titled "Born in Fire" featuring Jamie Madrox, Bubba Sparxxx and Struggle Jennings (who is the grandson to country music legend Waylon Jennings) was released.

 On March 23, 2017, HipHopDX released the single "Outlined in Chalk".
 The single is different from the studio version due to Gorilla Voltage not being signed to the label in time for the albums turn in date.
-The song features Twiztid, Blaze Ya Dead Homie, The R.O.C., Lex "The Hex" Master, G-Mo Skee, Gorilla Voltage and Young Wicked.
+The song features Twiztid, Blaze Ya Dead Homie, The R.O.C., Lex The Hex Master, G-Mo Skee, Gorilla Voltage and Young Wicked.

 On March 24, 2017, Roughstock.com premiered the single "Throw Away".